 Over time, the patients build up a tolerance to the painkillers, and many times they may even become addicted to them or mentally and physically dependent upon them.
 Some patients experience adverse reactions, drug interactions and undesirable side effects when using prescription painkillers to treat chronic pain.
 Medical marijuana provides a safer, natural alternative to treating their chronic pain.
 When compared to opiates or barbiturates, medical marijuana effectively treats the symptoms while minimizing any potential complications.

 Medical marijuana is FDA approved – Actually, medical marijuana is not approved by the FDA and is still undergoing clinical trials to see if someday the FDA may approve it as an accepted form of modern day medicine.
 On the other hand CBD derived from hemp is legal in all 50 states and is growing rapidly in the USA.
-Many Americans from various companies who import their product from Europe sell CBD oil to consumers across the united states
+Many Americans from various companies who import their product from Europe sell CBD oil for dogs and consumers across the united states

 The federal government approves the medicinal usage of marijuana – The states have circumvented federal law by approving it for legal use in their state.
 However, medical marijuana is still considered illegal by current federal laws.

 You have to be terminally ill to be prescribed medical marijuana – There are many instances of terminally ill patients being prescribed medical marijuana.
 However, it’s also prescribed to treat a number of different conditions.
 Learn About Medical Marijuana Uses